J-Ben/infinitui-modalium/README.md

 yarn add @infinitui/modalium
 ```

+---

-## 📦 Peer Dependencies
+## 📦 Required Peer Dependencies

 Modalium relies on several external packages to function properly.
-Make sure these are installed in your project:
+You **must** install these in your project:

 ```bash
 npm install react-native-safe-area-context react-native-gesture-handler react-native-reanimated expo-blur
 ```

+⚠️ **Important Setup Notes:**

-⚠️ Note: Some of these libraries (like react-native-reanimated and react-native-gesture-handler) require additional setup.
-Please refer to their official documentation for installation and configuration steps (e.g. Babel plugin, GestureHandlerRootView, Reanimated plugin, etc.).
+Some of these libraries require additional configuration:

+- `react-native-reanimated`: Add the Babel plugin and enable Reanimated in your `babel.config.js`
+- `react-native-gesture-handler`: Wrap your app in `GestureHandlerRootView`
+- `expo-blur`: Works out of the box with Expo, but requires `expo-modules-core` in bare projects

+Refer to each library’s documentation for full setup instructions.

 ---